Dream of:07 November 1982 "Having My Chips"

 Although it seemed clear that Haim had won, I was unsure the vote would actually count.
 I was sure, however, that I wanted Haim to win.

-I then realized that when I had turned around, I had spoken to Duesler (a law student), who I had thought had been Louise standing beside me.
+I then realized that when I had turned around, I had spoken to Tom Duesler (a law student).
+I had thought that Bonnie had been standing beside me, not Duesler.
 Duesler looked confused about what I had said to him and I realized my mistake.
-Then I saw Louise; I walked over to her and asked again, "Did you say I'd had my chips."
+Then I saw Bonnie; I walked over to her and asked again, "Did you say I'd had my chips."

 She acted coy.
 I could tell she was angry with me about something, although I was uncertain about what.
-She didn't seem as if she wanted to talk about it at the moment.
+She did not seem as if she wanted to talk about it at the moment.

-We walked out of the room and into another room where we found some foldable chairs and sat down.
-She was on the aisle to my left; to my right was sitting a girl who reminded me of Strewsbury (a female law student).
-Apparently Louise wanted to do some studying, but I wanted to do something else.
+We walked out of the room and into another room where we found foldable chairs and sat down.
+She was on the aisle to my left; to my right was sitting a girl who reminded me of Lisa Strewsbury (a law student).
+Apparently, Bonnie wanted to study, but I wanted to do something else.
 Strewsbury asked what I could do and I replied, "Well I could just go out and fly a kite."

-I noticed it was raining outside; flying a kite wasn't a good idea.
-Louise was listening to what I was saying as I continued talking with Strewsbury; I asked Strewsbury about a steel mill in town.
+I noticed it was raining outside, so, flying a kite was not a good idea.
+Bonnie was listening to what I was saying as I continued talking with Strewsbury; I asked Strewsbury about a steel mill in town.
 I told Strewsbury that I would like to go to the steel mill and I asked Strewsbury if tours were given through it.
 She said she thought so.
-Louise spoke up and in a chiding manner asked why I wanted to go to the steel mill.
+Bonnie spoke up and in a chiding manner asked why I wanted to go to the steel mill.
 I replied, "Well because I think it'll be educational."

-Apparently Louise was trying to study evidence and she was involved in what she was doing.
-However, she obviously wanted to talk with me, even though she didn't want to admit it.
+Apparently, Bonnie was trying to study evidence and she was involved in what she was doing.
+However, she obviously wanted to talk with me, even though she did not want to admit it.

 I was anxious to go somewhere, perhaps to the steel mill.
-Since I obviously wasn't getting anywhere talking with Louise, I finally stood and prepared to leave.
-Before leaving, I walked over to Louise, put my hand on her head and caressed her hair once.
+Since I obviously was not getting anywhere talking with Bonnie, I finally stood and prepared to leave.
+Before leaving, I walked over to Bonnie, put my hand on her head, and caressed her hair once.